mfq17s/mfq17s/README.md

 ## 🏆 Goals:

 - 🚀 Gain experience in developing full-stack applications using **NextJS**.
+- 🌍 Become a DevOps Engineer at the end of the year.
 - 🚀 Become adept at designing and optimizing data workflows to ensure efficient data management.
 - 🌐 Improve my knowledge of web accessibility standards and incorporate them into my projects.